riidefi/RiiStudio/source/rsmeshopt/README.md

 Triangle strip / triangle fan generation algorithms

 ## WARNING: Clang or GCC is required to build!
+## WARNING: This project is not entirely standalone yet; `rsl` (header only) from the parent directory is currently used.

 ## Rust API
 The following Rust API is provided: